The healthy social life is found, when in the mirror of each soul the whole community finds its reflection,

 - 15 (Mon) An Evening of Art History, CSI, and Mystery with Andrew Linnell 6:45 – 8:45 pm at the Framingham Public Library, 49 Lexington St., Framingham, MA..
 Free.
 Why are there two paintings called Virgin of the Rocks?
 And what was Leonardo attempting to depict in this painting?
 Who are the characters?
 Are they the two Messiahs anticipated in Essene-lore?
 If so, what is meant by two Anointed Ones?
 Did any other artist paint similar scenes?
 If so, what might this mean to our Christian theology?
 Does this have anything to do with why are there two Christmas Days (with twelve days in between)?
 Many fun questions to explore with a heavy dose of beautiful Renaissance art just in time for Christmas.
 Note: this is not a religious lecture, rather an unusual and entertaining art history talk meant for for public and academic enrichment.
 New findings to be shared.

-- 25 (Mon) The Inner Work Path, Meditation and Transformation with with Lisa Romero 12:45 – 2 pm at the Christian Community, 366 Washington St, Brookline, MA.. $10 Donation.
-Australian homeopath and anthroposophic meditation teacher Lisa Romero will speak on the Inner Work Path.
-Her teaching style is very down-to-earth, clear, warm, and easy to relate to.
+- 25 (Sun) The Inner Work Path, Meditation and Transformation with with Lisa Romero 12:45 – 2 pm at the Christian Community, 366 Washington St, Brookline, MA.. $15-25 Donation.
+Meditation teacher Lisa Romero will speak on the Inner Work Path.
+Through understanding the inner path we can gain insight into our individual relationship to the various steps that are asked of us and recognize how to utilize the inner exercises that both develop and support our onward journey.
+Some experiences are likely to make us question if we have taken a wrong turn.
+By seeing the path that all must take, we can evaluate our next step and learn how to work healthily from each stage.
+Lisa's teaching style is very down-to-earth, clear, warm, and easy to relate to.
 She takes a step-by-step approach, explaining what the inner work is, why it is important, and how to begin.
-She recently published a book on the Inner Work Path with Steiner Books, which you can access here..
-This should be interesting for veteran meditants as well as those just starting out.
-Call (617) 277-6266 for more..
+Lisa recently published a book on the Inner Work Path with Steiner Books, which you can purchase at the Christian Community Bookroom.
+This should be helpful for practicing meditants as well as beginners.
+Faculty member at Parsifal College Sydney, Australia.